 Hurricane Dorien has now passed, and most of us are now trying to recover from the high winds and rain.
 Even though this hurricane wasn’t as terrible as some that we have seen in the past, we still want to provide some information on how to check your HVAC system!
 In this post, we shall give you the tips you need in order to access the damage, and then take the steps necessary to reduce any further issues with your AC unit.

 We understand that you need your air conditioning unit running to regulate the temperatures in your home.
-However, you need to check your heating unit first to avoid causing any further damage, which could increase the cost of repair.
+However, you need to check your heating and air Fayetteville NC unit first to avoid causing any further damage, which could increase the cost of repair.
 Since your insurance company will be handling the repair costs or some percentage of it, you need to avoid adding further problems that could increase the repair time of your air conditioning unit.

 How to assess your HVAC unit for damage from Hurricane

 Before you restart your central AC unit after a hurricane, you need to check the following things:

 Is there any signs of damage from wind-blown objects or falling trees?

 Was the air conditioning unit submerged in water?